Working in France

 Do you need a visa?

-EU/EEA and Swiss nationals do not need a visa or residence permit to visit, live or work in France.
+EU citizens do not need a visa or residence permit to visit, live or work in France.
+However, you can get a residence permit if you wish.

 If you're a non-EU national, contact the French embassy in the country where you are currently residing about how to obtain visas and work permits.
 If you're living in the UK, visit the French Embassy website.